-- Students are not allowed to use AI tools or chatbots during quizzes, in-class activities, or exams.
-For ICAs, students must show their work to get credit for their answers. - Students are not allowed to copy and paste a question or activity prompt on AI Chats. - Due to the copyrights on my materials, students are not allowed to upload any assignments to AI chats/tools. - IMPORTANT: Academic Integrity: Misusage of AI and violations to the above rules will result in a zero on the assignment and will be reported as an academic integrity violation. - Bottom Line: AI can be a useful supplement to your learning, but it cannot substitute for your own reasoning and writing.
+- Students are not allowed to use AI tools or chatbots during class and for any in-class assignments.
+In other words, students are not allowed to use AI tools or chatbots during quizzes (iRATs and tRATs), team activities (ICAs), or exams.
+Violations will result in a zero on the assignment and will be reported as an academic integrity violation. - Students are not allowed to copy and paste a question or activity prompt from any graded assignment on AI Chats (This includes quizzes, exams, ICAs, and HW). - Due to the copyrights on my materials, students are not allowed to upload any assignments to AI chats/tools.

+- IMPORTANT: Academic Integrity: Misusage of AI and violations to the above rules will result in a zero on the assignment and will be reported as an academic integrity violation. - Bottom Line: AI can be a useful supplement to your learning, but it cannot substitute for your own reasoning and writing.
 Misuse of AI will be treated as a violation of the university's academic integrity policies.